ngspipes/main/docs/Editor.md

 **Notice that depending on the MAC OS version, it may be necessary to unlock to make changes and to select the option "Allow apps downloaded from Anywhere"**

-**Figure 4.3: Allowing to run the jar file in OSX**
+**Figure 4.3: Allowing to run the jar file in OSX (just appears at the first time).**

  The initial GUI that appears from editor is the following:

 ![Figure 4](_Images/editor_fig4.png)

-**Figure 4.4: Initial screen in Editor**
+**Figure 4.4: Editor initial screen.**

 In the following sections it will be explained how to use the editor.
 Moreover, in the editor's menu, selecting `help` and then the menu item `about`, it is possible to find some tutorial videos to help to use NGSPipes Editor.

 ## NGSPipes Editor Sections

-When defining a new pipeline (we will explain how to define a new pipeline in the Section [5](#head5)),  the editor environment will appear similar to one of Figures 5 and 6 (it depends on the edition that is being performed).
+When defining a new pipeline (we will explain how to define a new pipeline in the Section _Creating a new pipeline_),  the editor environment will appear similar to one of Figures 4.5 and 4.6 (it depends on the edition that is being performed).

 ![Figure 5](_Images/editor_fig5.png)
-**Figure 4.5:**
+**Figure 4.5: How NGSPipes editor looks like when defining a pipeline.**

 ![Figure 6](_Images/editor_fig6.png)

-**Figure 4.6:**
+**Figure 4.6: How NGSPipes editor looks like when consulting a possible execution order of the pipeline.**

 The NGSPipes Editor is composed of 5 sections: utilities; repository; tools; commands; pipeline and menu bar.
-These sections are pointed out in Figure 7.
+These sections are pointed out in Figure 4.7.
 ![Figure 7](_Images/editor_fig7.png)

-**Figure 4.7:**
+**Figure 4.7: NGSPipes editor sections.**

 The **utilities section** includes all the buttons for executing the utilities actions, such as saving the active pipeline, closing it and generate the final version, when in this last case the user is asked to define the input and output directory ((see Section [6](#head6) for more information on pipeline generation).
 There are also in this section similar buttons for applying these actions for more than one workflow at the same time.
-Moreover, it is also in this section that exists a button for creating a new pipeline (see Section [5](#head5) for more information).
+Moreover, it is also in this section that exists a button for creating a new pipeline (see Section _Creating a new pipeline_) for more information).

 More specifically,